Georg Cantor: Philosophy, religion, literature and Cantor's mathematics

-Cantor's philosophy on the nature of numbers led him to affirm a belief in the freedom of mathematics to posit and prove concepts apart from the realm of physical phenomena, as expressions within an internal reality.
-The only restrictions on this metaphysical system are that all mathematical concepts must be devoid of internal contradiction, and that they follow from existing definitions, axioms, and theorems.
+Cantor's philosophy of the nature of numbers led him to affirm the freedom of mathematics to posit and prove concepts apart from the realm of physical phenomena, as expressions within an internal reality.
+The only restrictions on this metaphysical system are that all mathematical concepts be devoid of internal contradiction, and that they follow from existing definitions, axioms, and theorems.
 This belief is summarized in his assertion that "the essence of mathematics is its freedom."
 These ideas parallel those of Edmund Husserl, whom Cantor had met in Halle.

-Meanwhile, Cantor himself was fiercely opposed to infinitesimals, describing them as both an "abomination" and "the cholera bacillus of mathematics".
+Meanwhile, Cantor fiercely opposed infinitesimals, calling them an "abomination" and "the cholera bacillus of mathematics".

-Cantor's 1883 paper reveals that he was well aware of the opposition his ideas were encountering: "...
-I realize that in this undertaking I place myself in a certain opposition to views widely held concerning the mathematical infinite and to opinions frequently defended on the nature of numbers."
+Cantor's 1883 paper reveals that he was well aware of the opposition his ideas were encountering: "I realize that in this undertaking I place myself in a certain opposition to views widely held concerning the mathematical infinite and to opinions frequently defended on the nature of numbers."
 Hence he devotes much space to justifying his earlier work, asserting that mathematical concepts may be freely introduced as long as they are free of contradiction and defined in terms of previously accepted concepts.
 He also cites Aristotle, René Descartes, George Berkeley, Gottfried Leibniz, and Bernard Bolzano on infinity.
-Instead, he always strongly rejected Immanuel Kant's philosophy, in the realms of both the philosophy of mathematics and metaphysics.
-He shared B. Russell's motto "Kant or Cantor", and defined Kant "yonder sophistical Philistine who knew so little mathematics."
+He always strongly rejected Immanuel Kant's views in both the philosophy of mathematics and metaphysics.
+He shared Russell's motto "Kant or Cantor", and called Kant "yonder sophistical Philistine who knew so little mathematics".